Snapper Ban in South Australia: The Whole Picture for 2025

 Banning Snapper fishing caused quite a stir among local commercial fishers and charter guides.

 In action since November 2019, the ban completely outlawed fishing for Snapper on the West Coast, in Spencer Gulf, and Gulf St. Vincent.
-In the state’s South East region, a seasonal ban was set to prevent fishers from targeting Snapper from November to February, each year.
+In the state’s South East region, a seasonal ban was set to prevent fishers from targeting Snapper from November to February, each year, though it was eventually lifted.

 Image source: PIRSA